hacktoon/sitegen/README.md

-# Mnemonix - The Static Publishing System of Nimus Ages
+# Mechaniscribe - The Awesome Mechanical Scriber of Nimus Ages

 ## About
-Mnemonix is a static web publisher.
+Mechaniscribe is a static web publisher.

 ## Quickstart
-You only need Python 3 to run Mnemonix.
+You only need Python 3 to run Mechaniscribe.

 ### Creating a site
 Create a directory to be your web root.
 Enter it and call the following command: